hay/chantek/README.md

         if method == "bar":
             return "Bar!"

-A command can be known under several aliases, that do nothing more than give the same results under a different name.
+A command can be known under several aliases:

     # hello.py